 As an example of the country-wide impact of the CCPA, Microsoft announced in November 2019 that it will not only comply with CCPA consumer rights in California but will expand them to all US customers.

 The CCPA’s extraterritorial scope means that if a company in New York or Texas collects the personal information of more than fifty thousand California residents annually, they are obligated to comply with the CCPA.

-Collecting the PI of fifty thousand individuals per year may sound like a lot of data – but considering that the definition of personal information in the CCPA is so expansive that it includes cookies and IP addresses, a lot of companies might find themselves liable for compliance.
+Collecting the personal information of 50.000 California residents per year may sound like a lot of data – but considering that the definition of personal information in the CCPA is so expansive that it includes cookies and IP addresses, a lot of companies might find themselves liable for compliance.